eavidan/spark-training/README.md

 ```

 ## Setting up the notebooks environment
-Log in the server we is allocated to the training.
+Log in the server that was allocated to the training.
 This server should have as many CPU cores as possible, as each participant will consume a few.
-Run the following line, which will create the docker image that will be used with all the notebooks.
+Run the following lines, which create the docker image that will be used with all the notebooks.
-currently only the overview folder will be copie to the notebooks main folder
+Currently only the overview folder will be copied to the notebooks main folder
 ```
 > git clone https://github.com/eavidan/spark-training.git
 > cd spark-training